 - Save and restore configuration.

-Watch the in‑depth demo of Unit 0.1, featuring system configuration, startup, application loading, and real‑time reconfiguration.
+Watch the in‑depth demo of NGINX Unit 0.1, featuring system configuration, startup, application loading, and real‑time reconfiguration.

 - Application timeouts – Every application can now be configured with a specific timeout setting, which ensures that application workers are restarted in case of an unexpected delay in application execution.